microsoft/fluentui-blazor/examples/FluentUI.Demo.Shared/wwwroot/examples/Stack.razor.cs.txt

 namespace FluentUI.Demo.Shared;

 /// <summary>
-/// Determines the horizontal alignment of the content within the <see cref="FluentStackPanel"/>.
+/// Determines the horizontal alignment of the content within the <see cref="Stack"/>.
 /// </summary>
-public enum StackPanelHorizontalAlignment
+public enum StackHorizontalAlignment
 {
     /// <summary>
     /// The content is aligned to the left.